sgumirov/mailspider/README.md

 ```

-# Unit tests
+# Tests

 Unit tests are OK to run any time with 'mvn tests' command.
+They all must pass.
+Known issue: AT could fail due to
-Please note that _integration_ (AT) tests require a real FTP/Email to be prepared.
-Refer to source code, they are not
+high cpu/io load of server.
+As about AT refer to the source code.
+Integration tests require external setup are excluded
-documented anywhere: EmailRouteTest, FTPRouteTest.
-Integration tests are excluded from execution using @Ignore.
+from execution using @Ignore.